Building a new business venture

 But some of you might get to this very point and have some pretty big questions in your head.

 You might be looking at your garden and maybe it doesn’t make much sense to the goals that you have.

-You’ve got this garden and maybe you started growing it when you were much younger, when you had different goals.
-Now your goals have changed and does this garden still serve the purpose you had originally intended it to back then?
+You’ve got this garden and maybe you started growing it when you were much younger when you had different goals.
+Now your goals have changed, does this garden still serve the purpose you had originally intended it to back then?

 Maybe, you have a perfectly tended, high yield vegetable garden, that actually feeds your entire family.
 That sounds, on the face of it, to be a really good thing (I’d love that).

 But it requires a lot of hard work.
-You’ve got to put a lot of work into a vegetable garden to get the right vegetables growing in the right places and turn the soil over at the right time and pick things at the right time.
+You’ve got to put a lot of work into a vegetable garden to get the right vegetables growing in the right places.
+Remember to turn the soil over at the right time and pick things at the right time.
 That is a whole lot of work and attention that needs to go into that.

-So what if you get to this point, and you’re questioning things because actually, you’ve always dreamed about having a flower garden.
+So what if you get to this point, and you’re questioning things.
+In other words, because actually, you’ve always dreamed about having a flower garden.

-You’d really love to sit in the evenings in your flower garden, and that would really spark joy for you, sitting in the lovely fragrant flowers.
+You’d really love to sit in the evenings in your flower garden.
+Especially as that would really spark joy for you, sitting amongst lovely fragrant flowers.